ilyannn/ODExplorer/README.md

 What's so different about this SDK?
 ---

-I intend it to be *flexible*, in other words it should be able to work with any OData service.
+I intend it to be **flexible**, in other words it should be able to work with any OData resource.
 This is possible because an OData service advertises its own metadata; other SDKs usually emphasize creating proxy classes in advance.

 To that effect, the demo app, `ODExplorer`, allows for connecting to and interacting with any OData service.
 Well, it's far from complete yet, but check it out – you can already browse arbitrary entity sets.

-I want to be **modern** and **native**, making heavy use of native Objective-C concepts, such as message forwading, class introspection.
+I want to be **modern, not backwards-compatible** and **native, not universal** making heavy use of native Objective-C concepts, such as delegation, message forwading and class introspection.

-I build it to be **thin**, in particular I don't plan to add any synchronization or saving to Core Data.
+I build it to be **thin, not feature-complete**, in particular I don't plan to add any synchronization or saving to Core Data.
 From my experience, those can be implemented in very different ways; different business requirements will lead to differing implementations.
 On, in other words, if we imagine a model of interacting with webservers, OData belongs to a transport abstraction level, and syncing is an abstraction level above.

 I've heard OData is bad, why use it?